lukacsg/openlostcat/README.md

 * Assignment of user-defined location category labels to the given locations, based on queried OpenStreetMap objects in their proximity

-* Comrehensive and extensible location category rule syntax in JSON, where a tag bundle represents an OpenStreetMap object
+* Comprehensive and extensible location category rule syntax in JSON, where a tag bundle represents an OpenStreetMap object

 * Single-category (first matching rule strategy) or multi-category (all matching rule strategy) labeling for locations

+* Target categories indexed in the order of rules, mapped to category names

 * Reusable rules or subexpressions by named references (inside a location category catalog)

+* Visualization of the category catalog (set of parsed expressions rules)

 * Debug feature with explicit AST (abstract syntax tree) output